EaseCation/ease_chat/README.md

 # EaseChat

 Simple message exchange network with channel-subscription based structure.
+EaseChat is designed as a chat server for games.

 ## Project structure